sinhasomya100/Task-5/README.md

  ✅ 3.
 Bivariate Analysis
 - `Survived` vs `Sex`, `Pclass`, `Fare`, `Age`, and `Embarked`
-- Found strong relationship between survival and features like `Sex`, `Class`, `Fare`
+- Found a strong relationship between survival and features like `Sex`, `Class`, `Fare`
 - Correlation matrix heatmap created

  ✅ 4.
 Insights + Visual Observations
 - Observations written below each visual
 - Used Seaborn & Matplotlib for better clarity
-- Summary section added at end of notebook
+- Summary section added at the end of the notebook

  ✅ 5.
 Interview Questions Section
 - Commonly asked EDA questions answered at the bottom of the notebook to help beginners